 That means they are softer and more comfortable to handle, and also better for the environment.

-Another advantage is the colour scheme, they all match greatly and you get sets of shades instead of repeated colours.
-Le Paon guarantees 120 gradients of colours so you know what you’re getting.
+Another advantage is the color scheme, they all match greatly and you get sets of shades instead of repeated colors.
+Le Paon guarantees 120 gradients of colors so you know what you’re getting.

-The skeins are colourfast and can be washed and exposed to the sun with no change in vibrancy.
+The skeins are colorfast and can be washed and exposed to the sun with no change in vibrancy.

 4. Anchor Floss